As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 7. Tremolo Pedals

-The terms “tremolo” and “vibrato” have been used somewhat interchangeably…
+Since the earliest days of the electric guitar β the terms “tremolo” and “vibrato” have been used interchangeably.

 - Donner Mod Square – (Amazon)